ceedee666/modern-abap-curriculum/docs/scenario_description.md

 ## Extension Architecture

-OER Bike has decided to implement the functionality described above using a custom application in the SAP BTP ABAP environment, utilizing the SAP ABAP RAP framework.
+OER Bike has decided to implement the functionality described above using a custom application in the SAP BTP ABAP environment, utilizing the RAP framework.
 Within OER Bike, the entire project and developed applications are simply referred to as the _Rating App_.